platformsh/platformsh-docs/docs/src/guides/wordpress/composer/_index.md

 ---
-title: "Using Composer with WordPress: the how and why"
+title: "Why you should manage WordPress with Composer"
 weight: -100
 layout: single
 sidebarTitle: "Why use Composer?"